winterdharma/DharmaPearls/01_agama/dirgha/DA_2.md

 They can destroy the root of suffering\\
 And end birth, old age, and death.”

 169\.
 He also told the monks, “Why have I admonished you in this way?
 The god Māra the Wicked One made this request of me: ‘The Buddha’s heart desires nothing.
-He can parinirvāṇa.
+He can <em>parinirvāṇa</em>.
 Now would be a good time.
-He ought to be extinguished soon.”
+He ought to be extinguished soon.’
 {: #p169}

 170\.
 “I said, ‘Stop, Wicked one!
 Stop!
 The Buddha will decide when it’s time … My monks need to be assembled … let gods and men all see these miracles.’
 {: #p170}

 171\.
 “Māra the Wicked One again said, ‘Once, the Buddha was sitting under the goatherd’s nyagrodha tree on the bank of the Nairañjanā River in Uruvilvā when he first achieved the perfect awakening.
-I went to the Bhagavān then and asked the Tathāgata to parinirvāṇa.
+I went to the Bhagavān then and asked the Tathāgata to <em>parinirvāṇa</em>.
 I said, “Now would be a good time!
 You ought to be extinguished soon!”
 {: #p171}

 172\. “‘The Tathāgata replied to me, “Stop, Wicked One!
 Stop!
 I’ll decide when it’s time.
-For now, the Tathāgata hasn’t decided on nirvāṇa because I need to gather my disciples … let gods and humans see these miracles.
+For now, the Tathāgata hasn’t decided on <em>nirvāṇa</em> because I need to gather my disciples … let gods and humans see these miracles.
 Then, I’ll choose extinguishment.”
 Now, the Buddha has gathered his disciples … let gods and humans see these miracles.
 Now would be a good time.
 Why not extinguish yourself?’
 {: #p172}

 173\.
 “I said, ‘Stop, Wicked One!
 Stop!
 The Buddha will decide when it’s time.
 He won’t remain for very long.
 In three months’ time, I will choose extinguishment …’